beaugunderson/SublimeLinter-contrib-serplint/README.md

 [![Build Status](https://travis-ci.org/beaugunderson/SublimeLinter-contrib-serplint.svg?branch=master)](https://travis-ci.org/beaugunderson/SublimeLinter-contrib-serplint)

 This linter plugin for [SublimeLinter][docs] provides an interface to [serplint](https://github.com/beaugunderson/serplint).
-It will be used with files that have the “serpent” syntax.
+It will be used with files that have the "serpent" syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].